Residents

 What is CEA doing to help Cambridge residents?

 The Cambridge Energy Alliance aggregates financial resources and energy services to help businesses and homes access the help they need to reduce their energy use and save money.
-For residential buildings, how this happens will vary, depending on whether you own or rent, what kinds of efficiency opportunities your building has, and whether it makes sense for you to pay outright for measures or finance them through a loan.
+For residential buildings, how this happens will vary, depending on whether you own or rent, what kinds of efficiency opportunities your building has, and whether it makes sense for you to pay outright for measures beyond those that Eversource offers for free or to finance them through a loan.

 How can I find out how much energy I use?

-Go to NSTAR’s website to read your bill.
-NSTAR’s website provides sample gas and electric bills to understand charges and use on your bill.
-Also included is your customer billing rights and ways you can quickly get answers for your billing questions.
+Go to Eversource’s website to read your bill.
+The website provides sample gas and electric bills to understand charges and use on your bill.
+Also included are your customer billing rights and ways you can quickly get answers for your billing questions.

 How much can I save?

-The best way to find out is to sign up for an energy assessment that can provide you with an analysis of your building’s need and cost effective strategies to reduce your energy use and bills.
-Try NSTAR’s Home Energy Calculator to get a feeling on how much you can save.
+The best way to find out is to sign up for an energy assessment that can provide you with an analysis of your building’s needs and cost-effective strategies to reduce your energy use and bills.
+Try Eversource’s Home Energy Calculator to get a feeling for how much you can save.

 A homeowner investing in a cost-effective package of measures addressing heating, cooling, insulation, water use, and lighting can typically achieve 20-30% savings of his or her current utility bills.
 For a homeowner spending $3,000 annually for electricity, gas, oil and water, the annual savings would be $600-1,000.